 The Danish industrial cleaning sector is regulated primarily through collective agreements signed by social partners at the sectoral and company levels.
-A recent study by Andersen and Felbo-Kolding (2013b) suggested that 62 percent of the companies with five or more employees within the industrial cleaning sector are covered by a collective agreement - a number that the interviewees estimate to be slightly lower, around 40-50 percent, as they also include companies with fewer than five employees in their estimate.
+The interviewees estimated that the collective agreement coverage within industrial cleaning to be around 40-50 percent when measured in terms of number of companies covered by collective agreements.
 However, the coverage rate of collective agreements is considerably higher when calculating it based on the total of the wage sum.
 Such calculations suggest that between 80 and 95 percent of employees are covered by a collective agreement in the private sector, indicating that the collective agreement coverage is comparatively higher within the industrial cleaning sector than the general average for the Danish labour market - 84 percent (DA, 2014: 24).
 In addition, in the public sector, all employees are covered by a collective agreement.